How not to EngPhys, or 'make sure your suffering counts'

 And yet, my success was attained through the eye of a needle, and it was only possible through the efforts of everyone who had improved my odds along the way.
 My future is not a yellow brick road, or a game of snake-and-ladders as my younger self understood it - there was, and still is, a wide spread of potential outcomes.
 Doors after doors, decisions after decisions, and rooms to change, reflect, and grow.

-Know what burnout and insomnia looks like
+Know what burnout looks like

 I think the hard things about being burnt out are (1) it is a gradual regression from well-being to struggling-day-to-day, and (2) the things that help to get oneself out of being burnt out are the same things one sacrifices first to overcommit to the thing making you burnt out.
 It is definitely possible to be burnt out for entire months without realizing that ones habits and commitments are in pieces.
 Some things I learnt along the way, in hindsight: